Learn more in our SIEM tools comparison guide.

 Honestly, some security tools are overrated.
 You don’t need a $500/year enterprise suite if you’re a solo remote worker or a small team.
 Here’s what actually moves the needle:

 1. A good VPN — non-negotiable on public Wi-Fi.
 NordVPN costs about $4/month.
 ExpressVPN runs closer to $8.
 Both encrypt your traffic so nobody on the same network can snoop on what you’re doing.
-If you ever work from a café or airport, this is a no-brainer.
+If you ever work from a café or airport, this is a straightforward choice.

-2. A password manager — this one’s a game-changer.
+2. A password manager — this one’s a major advantage.
 1Password starts at $2.99/month.
 Bitwarden has a solid free tier.
 Using the same password across sites is one of the top causes of account takeover.
 A password manager eliminates that habit entirely.

 3. MFA on everything.
 Free.
 Always available.
 No excuse not to use it.
 Set it up on your email, your project management tools, your cloud storage — everything.